 EnableSafeBrowsing displays warnings when a compromised or known phishing website is loaded in the WebView.
 We don’t see this one utilized in the application either.
 By further analyzing WebViews in this app, we find that the

 For those who lack the time or expertise to reverse engineer a mobile app to pinpoint mobile app vulnerabilities to remediate, NowSecure has solutions and services that can help.
 The NowSecure Platform automated mobile appsec testing solution reduces the labor entailed in assessing apps and provides consistency.
-Our professional services team is also available to conduct comprehensive mobile app penetration tests.
-Consult this useful checklist for choosing a trusted mobile app pen testing provider.
+Our professional services team offers mobile application security training and is available to conduct comprehensive mobile penetration testing.
+Consult this useful checklist for evaluating mobile application security companies to perform mobile application penetration tests.